-I was brought on to design an app experience similar to TikTok — an endless feed of short-form videos.
-The idea: musicians post teaser videos to promote their upcoming live-streamed concerts, and fans can buy tickets and eventually watch the live stream directly through the app.
+I was brought on to design an app experience similar to TikTok. an endless feed of short-form videos.
+The idea: musicians post teaser videos to promote their upcoming live-streamed concerts and performances, and fans can buy tickets to eventually watch the live stream directly through the app.

 While the core idea was clear, the project had hit a wall.
 The client had existing designs but struggled to gain traction with investors.
 One major hurdle: the app seemed too similar to existing platforms like TikTok, Instagram, and YouTube.
-Why would artists — who already have followings elsewhere — switch to a new platform?
+And those even already offer some similar concepts in their own platform.
+Why would artists switch to a new platform?
+And more importantly, why would the audience even come to the platform?

 After doing some research and thoroughly looking into all the competiton, i came up with a proposal